 Depending on the chosen business entity in China, several documents must be provided to the bank, besides the forms offered for submission by the financial entity.
-The following information is necessary when setting up a bank account in China:
+The following information is necessary when setting up a bank account in China in 2023:

-For a smooth process of opening a bank account, you can talk to one of our company incorporation agents in China.
-Also, if you want to run your business in China from abroad and you need to open a bank account, it is suggested to provide the financial institution all the documents through your legal representative.
-We remind that our team of advisors can act on behalf of your company in China.
+For a smooth process of opening a bank account in China in 2023, you can talk to one of our company incorporation agents in China.
+Also, if you want to run your business in China from abroad and you need to open a bank account, it is suggested to provide the financial institution with all the documents through your legal representative.
+We remind you that our team of advisors can act on behalf of your company in China.